idealista/postgresql_role/README.md

 # PostgreSQL Ansible role

-This Ansible role installs an PostgreSQL server in a Debian environment.
+This Ansible role installs an PostgreSQL server in a Debian or RHEL environment.

 - [Getting Started](#getting-started)
 	- [Prerequisities](#prerequisities)